tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 This case is shown in {{fig-old-path-not-preferred}} whereby the sender replies with a `path_delete` message (2) on the old path.
-This triggers the receiver to send a path-challenge (3) on the new path.
-The sender will reply with a `path_response` (4) on the new path.
+This triggers the receiver to send a `path_challenge` (3) on the new path.
+The sender will reply with a `path_response` (4) on the new path, thus providing confirmation for the path migration.

 ~~~ aasvg
             new                      old